- Home

 Brain fog is an umbrella term for the various cognitive symptoms that women can experience during menopause, such as forgetfulness, confusion, difficulty concentrating, and not being able to think clearly.

-You might find that you can’t remember names and dates as easily, you’re struggling to concentrate when you read or watch TV, or you become more reliant on to-do lists.
+You might find that you can’t remember names and dates as easily, you’re struggling to focus when you read or watch TV, or you become more reliant on to-do lists.
 Many women say they feel as though they’re wading through thick mud or that their brains have turned to cotton wool.

-So, what causes brain fog?
 Brain fog is caused by a drop in oestrogen and progesterone levels, which play an important role in cognition and memory.

 If you’re struggling with brain fog, you’re certainly not alone.
 Around two-thirds of women report cognitive symptoms, including brain fog, in perimenopause and menopause.